rob-myers/rob-myers.github.io/docs/plan.md

   - Show GitHub comments from the-last-redoubt issues
   - Can redirect to GitHub the-last-redoubt issues

+- 🚧 avoid player moving thru closed doors
+  - ✅ NavDemo1.playerNpcKey -> NPCs.playerKey
+  - ✅ cannot close door if some npc nearby
+  - ✅ trigger event `pre-exit-room` when npc about to go thru door
+  - ✅ player will stop if about to go through closed door
+  - ✅ player stops at closed hull door
+  - 🚧 player should not stop underneath closed door
+  - can only open door when player stationary/nearby
+  - prevent underneath closed doors (nav close)
+  - camera pauses/resumes when player pauses/resumes
+  - camera retracks when player cancels

 - 🚧 can toggle NPC speech bubbles
-  - ✅ can attach/remove html at world point
+  - ✅ can attach/remove html at world point via `html`
-  - 🚧 can attach/remove html to npc
+  - 🚧 remove `html` (will use hand-crafted instead)
-  - shell function converts text to speech bubble
+  - `msg` converts text to speech-bubble at world point

 - pause/resume Tabs pause/resumes any sessions
   - pause/resume foreground and all background processes
   - npcs should pause/resume
     - camera should pause/resume
   - try with some bots too

-- migrate to free icons

 - modularise npc json
   - NPC.jsx